 3.1 Demographics of Respondents

-Participants included in this study were 95% male and 5% female.
+Landowners included in this study were 95% male and 5% female.
 The race composition was 82% white American, 14% Native American, and 4% identified as more than one race.
 About half of the respondents (48%) reported their primary job as farmers/rancher, 23% as retired, 11% as business, 5% as working class (physical work), and 3% as medical-related.
 The remaining 10% of the responders held jobs unidentified in the survey.
 The average age of respondents was 63 (SD = 12) years.
-The percentage of respondents with a General Educational Development (GED)/high school degree or below was 28%, some college experience was 20%, associate or technical degree was 12%, bachelor’s degree was 22%, and graduate degree was 18%.(USFS, 2021) To this end, our results are similar to average family forest landowners in Oklahoma although the numbers are not directly comparable as we limited our sample pool those having 160 acres.
+The percentage of respondents with a General Educational Development (GED)/high school degree or below was 28%, some college experience was 20%, associate or technical degree was 12%, bachelor’s degree was 22%, and graduate degree was 18%.
+Of note, NWOS data suggest that average age of landowners having 10+ acres of forestland in Oklahoma was 66 years and that about 53% had college degree and 24% were minorities (USFS, 2021).
 Finally, the early and late response bias was not significant among responders from the first and second lots of survey and postcards mailing.
 These results suggest that non-response bias in not a major concern among our respondents.

 3.2 Measurement and Structural Variables, and their Factor Loadings

-Cronbach alpha, factor loadings, and their standard deviation of observed variables in their respective latent construct, mean, and standard deviation of variables are presented in Subjective norms consisted of observed variables e1value, e1diverse, e1support, and e1livable variables.
+Cronbach alpha, factor loadings, and their standard deviation of observed variables in their respective latent construct, mean, and standard deviation of variables are presented in Table 1.
+Subjective norms consisted of observed variables e1value, e1diverse, e1support, and e1livable variables.
 Attitudes consisted of variables e3manage, e3effort, e3wilder, and e3overall.
 Moral norms were represented by variables e2respect, e2maintain, and e2invest.
 Cronbach's alpha value of subjective norms, attitudes, and moral norms was above the value suggested by Cronbach (1951) for internal consistency.
 Perceived behavior control consisted of variables e1resource and e1improve.
 Lastly, intentions consisted of a7wtp, a9altdist, and c6interst.
 Cronbach alpha values of perceived behavior and intentions were slightly below the suggested value for internal consistency.

 Table 1: Validity of structural variables, descriptions, and descriptive statistics of measurement variables.